zextras/tech-doc/source/_includes/_installation/step-conf-files-ce.rst

-The password created in the previous step for the ``carbonio_adm`` role in database is required in this step, in which we configure the database of |file|.First, we bootstrap the database.
+The password created in the previous step for the ``carbonio_adm`` role in database is required in this step, in which we configure the database of |file|.
+First, we bootstrap the database.

 .. code:: console